StackVista/stackstate-cli/generated/stackstate_api/docs/Argument.md

 ### NewArgument

-`func NewArgument(type_ string, parameter int64, value string, componentType int64, stream int64, relationType int64, extTopoElement int64, filter StsEventStreamFilter, queryView int64, script string, ) *Argument`
+`func NewArgument(type_ string, parameter int64, value string, componentType int64, stream int64, relationType int64, filter StsEventStreamFilter, queryView int64, script string, ) *Argument`

 NewArgument instantiates a new Argument object
 This constructor will assign default values to properties that have it defined,